Kwiket/jets-seatmap-react-native-lib/modules/jets-seatmap-react-native-lib/SEATMAP-INTEGRATION.md

 [
   {
     currency: 'USD',
     label: '*', // properties from wildcard would be used to replace unspecified properties for individual seats
     price: 33,
     onlyForPassengerType: ['ADT', 'CHD', 'INF'],
+    additionalProps: [
-    additionalProps: [        // additionalProps from wildcard would be merged with specified additionalProps for individual seats (applied to all seats)
+      // additionalProps from wildcard would be merged with specified additionalProps for individual seats (applied to all seats)
-      { label: 'Test prop for all', icon: 'dot' },
-      { label: 'Another test prop for all', icon: 'wifi' }, ],
+      {label: 'Test prop for all', icon: 'dot'}, {label: 'Another test prop for all', icon: 'wifi'}, ],
-    color: 'lightgrey'        // all the seats that don't have individual colors set will be colored with wildcard color value
+    color: 'lightgrey', // all the seats that don't have individual colors set will be colored with wildcard color value },
-  },
   {
     currency: 'USD',
     label: '20E',
     price: 33,
     onlyForPassengerType: ['ADT', 'CHD', 'INF'],
     additionalProps: [
-      { label: 'Clear air', icon: null },
+      {label: 'Clear air', icon: null},
-      { label: 'USB plug', icon: 'power' },
+      {label: 'USB plug', icon: 'power'},
     ],
-    color: 'green'            // individual seat's color },
+    color: 'green', // individual seat's color
+  },
   {
     currency: 'USD',